 This post may contain affiliate links.
 Please read my disclosure policy.

 If I had to describe fall in one recipe, it would be this healthy apple pie baked oatmeal.
-There’s something about apple pie that just gets me in the fall mood.
-Maybe it’s because when I think apple pie, my mind immediately jumps to homemade apple pie with ice cream on Thanksgiving.
+Something about apple pie just gets me in the fall mood!
+My family loves to enjoy homemade apple pie with ice cream on Thanksgiving, so that could be the reason.
+But either way, this dish just screams autumn.
+It’s warm, cozy, and everything delicious.

 Apple pie baked oatmeal video